hinance/hinance/README.md

 Transformation of the scraped data into a list of changes is done in several sequential steps:

-1. Patching: scraped data post-processing.
+1. Patching: post-processes the scraped data.
-2. Converting
+2. Converting: converts scraped data into a list of changes.
-3. Merging
+3. Merging: joins pairs of changes representing the same operation.
 4. Grouping
 5. Expanding